 If playing on a console, I’d definitely recommend sitting on a sofa or chair rather than lying in bed.
 Sit up and support yourself with cushions instead of being slouched.
-Trust me, your back and shoulders will thank you for it.
+In the long run, your back and shoulders will thank you for it.

-If you’re PC gaming, the first thing I’d recommend would be a chair with solid back support.
+If you’re gaming on a PC, the first thing I’d recommend would be a chair with solid back support.
 If the back of your chair doesn’t quite fit with the particular needs of your body, a lumbar pillow or replacement chair might be needed.
 Your desk should allow for a 90% angle of your shoulders as you rest your arms on the table.

 We all like to enjoy gaming in a comfortable and convenient environment.
 But not all conveniences are universally good.
 Some are, such as online shopping, or using the increasing number of online doctors services to order your medication and give you more time to game and enjoy the game you’re so immersed in.
 But if you find yourself always snacking on food, continually drinking incredibly sugary drinks, or even relaxing with some alcohol routinely while gaming, then conveniences can start to become a problem.

 A good rule of thumb I try and stick to is to keep your desk spotless, or at least clear of items you are not currently using.
 This can help you avoid the tendency to snack on an open container of treats throughout the entire morning.
 It can also help you focus on your playtime more, and in turn, get more out of it.
 To me, that sounds like a win-win.